ouspg/CompSec/Lab5_ChipWhisperer/README.md

 ## A) Introduction to clock glitch attacks

-Fist task of this section is to pass simple clock glitching tutorial *Fault_1-Introduction_to_Clock_Glitch_Attacks.ipynb* In this tutorial you will learn what is clock glitching and you will find suitable glitching parameters for your device to be used in later tasks.
+**Fist task is to pass simple clock glitching tutorial *Fault_1-Introduction_to_Clock_Glitch_Attacks.ipynb***.
+In this tutorial you will learn what is clock glitching and you will find suitable glitching parameters for your device to be used in later tasks.

 Tutorial is rather straightforward, but searching of the glitch parameters can take some time.
 Go and grab cup of coffee while search is running.